espocrm/documentation/docs/administration/formula.md

 `array\at(LIST, INDEX)`

-Returns a value by INDEX. (since v5.8.3)
+Returns a value by INDEX. (as of v5.8.3)

 #### array\join

 `array\join(LIST, SEPARATOR)`

 Joins array elements with a string separator.
-Returns a string. (since v6.1.3)
+Returns a string. (as of v6.1.3)

 Example: